not-dalia/qudwa/_mentors/english/majd_abdulghani.md

   completed my Master’s in Genetics and Genomics at Iowa State University in the US and I will be starting my PhD in Oncology at Oxford University in October 2019 as the first Saudi Arabian Rhodes Scholar, God willing.
-I have been actively doing research for about three years now and have written three scientific papers.
+I have been actively doing research for about three years now and have contributed to several scientific papers.
 During my undergraduate studies in Saudi Arabia, I unfortunately was not taught about or exposed to many research opportunities.
   By participating in this project, I hope to expand the number of young Saudi women engaged in scientific research.